dirigible-io/dirigible-io.github.io/samples/tutorial_helium_custom_stack.md

 ```

 In our case it is over-simplified to just return a boolean flag and no input parameters present.
-In general you can use more complex functions described here: [https://github.com/eclipse/dirigible/wiki/api-v3-guidelines](https://github.com/eclipse/dirigible/wiki/api-v3-guidelines)
+In general, you can use more complex functions described here: [https://github.com/eclipse/dirigible/wiki/api-v3-guidelines](https://github.com/eclipse/dirigible/wiki/api-v3-guidelines)

 At the JavaScript side you have an API module, which performs the actual call via the Java bridge: